apollo-business-automation/ibm-cp4ba-demo-deployment/README.md

 ```
 oc get storageclass
 ```
-Let's say we are on ROKS and the right storage class is _ibmc-file-gold-gid_.
+Let's say we are on ROKS and the right storage class for the installation is _ibmc-file-gold-gid_.

 To create persistent volume claims needed for the deployment, edit the yaml file used for their creation and insert your storage class name into it.
 So edit the _operator-shared-pvc.yaml_ file using your favorite editor and replace the <StorageClassName> and <Fast_StorageClassName> placeholders by storage classes of your choice.